Pathos0925/ShadertoyShadersForUnity/README.md

 # ShadertoyShadersForUnity

 A selection of raymarched Shadertoy shaders converted for use in unity and VRChat.
 Translated by Clawbird (on discord at Pathos#0925) with Angle and some C#.
+To make these double-sided add "Cull Off" under "LOD 100".
+To make these draw over everything add or uncomment "ZTest Always", or comment to disable.
+Adjust DistanceThreshold to set how close you need to be able to see it.
+Some of these are very expensive and will lower many peoples FPS so I suggest setting this rather close.
+Also, please use these responsible and provide some sort of warning.

 ### Find these on Shadertoy.com

 ### FractalLand